How To Take Care of Your Bonsai

 Pest and Disease Control

 Keep in mind that your bonsai is a tree at the end of the day, just in miniature form, so it can be treated for insects and diseases the same as any other tree.
-However, just as with the fertiliser, dilute the strength of any pest or disease control product you use as to not overwhelm your bonsai.
+However, as with the fertiliser, dilute the strength of any pest or disease control product you use as to not overwhelm your plant.

 So when it comes to bonsai, keep the soil from getting dry, keep them out of freezing temperatures, feed them monthly.
-Now that doesn’t seem too hard does it?

 You can find a unique range of Bonsai trees at Palmers.
 Call 0800 PALMERS to learn more about available stock in your local Palmers.